MattThommes/amplify-react-app/readme/README.dev.md

 6. Choose `javascript` for the type of app that you’re building.
 7. Choose `react` for javascript framework.
 8. Source Directory Path: `src`
-9. Distribution Directory Path: `build`
+9. Distribution Directory Path: `dist`
 10. Build Command: `npm run build`
-11. Start Command: `npm start`
+11. Start Command: `npm run dev`
 12. If you ran `amplify init` for a fresh Amplify app, continue to the next step.
 If you ran `amplify pull --appId ...` to pull down an existing Amplify app, continue to step 16.
 13. Select the profile you want to use (typically it is `amplify-feb2021-b`).
     * If you don’t see the correct profile, edit ~/.aws/config and ~/.aws/credentials to ensure it is present in both files.